 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Lorex is owned by Dahua while Amcrest is primarily a reseller of Dahua OEM products.
-So as you can imagine, they have a lot in common.
+Dahua currently owns Lorex, and Amcrest is primarily a reseller of Dahua OEM products.
+As such, they have a lot in common.

-Lorex was founded in Canada in 1992 and has a wide range of Wi-Fi, Wire-Free, IP, and Coax cameras all tied together with NVRs, DVRs or Smart Hubs.
+Lorex was founded in Canada in 1992.
+They have a wide range of security cameras all tied together with video recorders and smart hubs.
 They were acquired by Dahua in 2018.

 Amcrest was founded in 2016 by Foscam US with a similar product offering to Lorex.
-Due to some commercial disputes with Foscam Shenzhen, it now primarily resells Dahua OEM products.
+Due to some commercial disputes, it now primarily resells Dahua OEM products.

 Year Founded